ChrisMayor/D365SwotMatrix/README.md

 * Tested on Dynamics 365 9.x for Web Api Integration (on premise, online) (current release and managed solution) - not tested on 8.x but should also work there

-* Dynamics 365 8.2 / 9.x on premise or online for form integration (managed solution / manual currently not available - since not the preferred way)

 ## Releases for download as managed solution

 ### V1.0 Managed Solution for Account and Opportunity Form